north-road/slyr/docs/src/user_guide/troubleshooting.md

 When converting a project from ESRI to QGIS where most of your data points to ESRI online services, the links to the data may be broken.
 A fix has been built into SLYR to assist, but you will need to set up the connection first.

 > Impact
->  -Time consuming repair of data pathways if you have many layers
+> - Time consuming repair of data pathways if you have many layers
  >
 > **Workaround:**
  >
 > - Create a stored connection to the service from the QGIS Data Source Manager (using the instructions from our [blog post](https://north-road.com/2022/09/16/securely-accessing-arcgis-online-agol-and-enterprise-arcgis-portal-sites-through-qgis-2022-update/#agol_register) to handle the authentication setup)
  > -Make sure that your connection is pointing at the "top most" level of the REST server, by removing any specific endpoints from the end of the URL.
-I.e. instead of "https://services8.arcgis.com/uKaqrCZlgFv9ckIj/arcgis/rest/services/Class_breaks/FeatureServer/0", use "https://services8.arcgis.com/uKaqrCZlgFv9ckIj/arcgis/rest/services/".
+I.e. instead of `https://services8.arcgis.com/uKaqrCZlgFv9ckIj/arcgis/rest/services/Class_breaks/FeatureServer/0>`, use `https://services8.arcgis.com/uKaqrCZlgFv9ckIj/arcgis/rest/services/`.
  > -Try converting the ArcMap/ArcGIS Pro documents.
 The conversion should be successful, and you'll get an advisory message informing that the stored credentials have been used.

 ## Fonts